 With all this in mind, here are three popular call center cubicle layouts, and the pros and cons of each.

 This is the Coke Classic of call center cubicle layouts.
 It’s the traditional layout, and arguably the most popular, and for good reason: It works, it’s relatively cheap to install and maintain, and it doesn’t require a lot of thought during the layout planning process.

 On the downside, it’s not the most cheerful office decor.
 The row of cubes can either seem pared down and classic … or mechanical and soul-crushing.

 2. The Quad Table

 A variation on the row, the quad table allows still allows call centers to plant many cubicles in their cube farm, but without the monotony of the traditional row of desks.
-Advantages of this layout include greater chance for collaboration, a more open and modern feel to the office, and better aesthetics.
+The advantages of this layout include a greater chance for collaboration, a more open and modern feel to the office, and better aesthetics.

 So what’s the disadvantage of the quad table?
 You probably will lose a bit of space, as it’s not quite as efficient as row after row of desks.
 Also, the chummier atmosphere might work against your productivity goals, as four people facing each other over a low divider might feel more inclined to talk to one another than to make calls.

 Honeycomb or zigzag designs are the cutting edge of call center cubicle layouts and might be the wave of the future.
 They combine the best features of the old and the new, saving space and maximizing productivity while looking fantastic and modern.
 The staggered layout offers workers privacy while cultivating a feeling of openness and energy flow.